Lameur/Obsidian/README.md

   - Home
 ---
 ###### Go back to [Home](Home.md)

 # Obsidian
 This is an Obsidian vault !
+YOU MUST INSTALL [Obsidian](obsidian.md) TO HAVE ALL FEATURE